nqminds/verifiable-credential-toolkit/README.md

 # Verifiable Credential Toolkit

-Tools for Verifiable Credential creation and signing.
+Tools and Library for Verifiable Credential creation and signing.